Implicit-ARAP: Efficient Handle-Guided Neural Field Deformation via Local Patch Meshing: Experiments

-For the EL and FA metrics we deform the zero level set mesh of $f_{\theta}$, because they require consistent connectivity; the same holds for the discrete methods ARAP, Elastic and SR-ARAP.
-The meshes for these methods were extracted with marching cubes resolution $R=512$.
-From the data presented in the table, we observe that our method achieves optimal volume error due to the employed architecture being volume-preserving.
-Furthermore, the performance in preservation of topology properties such as edge lengths and face angles degraded for both NFGP and our method.
-We believe this could be due to the marching cubes triangulations which were previously shown to hinder vanilla ARAP results~\cite{gpnf}.
-This can be easily noticed in \Cref{fig:field-deform-qualitative}, even though it did not necessarily reflect on the method's quantitative evaluation.
-Combining the results in the table with the visualizations, we can appreciate how our method reliably yields realistic results in a fraction of the time required by the baselines, especially NFGP.
-We note that this pipeline accepts a neural SDF as input, thus the time for SDF fitting is not to be considered.
-The difference in time with the mesh deformation step is due to the architecture: the invertible network is $54\%$ more computationally expensive to query.
+\MoveText{We show averaged quantitative results for our method and baselines in \Cref{tab:nfd-metrics}.
+For true implicit methods (Ours and NFGP), we compute volume and area directly from the deformed field $h$.
+Since the EL and FA metrics require consistent connectivity between source and deformed shape, we compute them by deforming the zero level set mesh of $f_{\theta}$; the same holds for the discrete methods ARAP, Elastic and SR-ARAP.
+We used marching cubes resolution $R=512$.
+From the data presented in the table, we observe that our method achieves optimal volume error due to the volume-preserving network architecture.
+Combining the results in \Cref{tab:nfd-metrics} with the visualizations in~\Cref{fig:field-deform-qualitative}, we can appreciate how our method reliably yields plausible results in a fraction of the time required by the baselines, especially NFGP.
+Moreover, as the results over DeFAUST show, we can easily double the training iterations to achieve even better results in more challenging cases.
+The visible handle error in some of our outputs stems from our choice of loss balancing weights, which we set to achieve the best results on average: if a more accurate handle fit is needed, the loss weights can be re-balanced, as we show in~\Cref{sec:loss-balancing}. \RemoveText{We note that this pipeline accepts a neural SDF as input, thus the time for SDF fitting is not to be considered.
+The difference in time with the mesh deformation pipeline is due to the architecture: the invertible network is $54\%$ more computationally expensive to query.} Lastly, \Cref{fig:ablation} shows the benefits of both computing local patches for all level sets and employing the ARAP regularization for our deformation network.
+We use the deformed SDF gradient norm as a measure of preservation of the signed distance properties.
+We further discuss this aspect in~\Cref{sec:sdf-preserve}. }